egenesio/MyFavoriteMakes/README.md

 ## What to do?

+> Before building the project, please update the Swift Package Manager repo from File -> Packages -> Update to Latest Package Version.
+This will download the required dependencies.

 Well you can clone the repository, open Xcode, pick an iPhone Simulator and run the app.

 Otherwise there is a bunch of Unit Tests and UI Tests to run if you are interested in that.